seaBass3/epoch-time-machine/README.md

 # epoch
-Javascript date formatter with add and subtract options
+Javascript date formatter with add and subtract date and time options

 epoch adds the following functions to the JavaScript Date object: